oemof/oemof-solph/docs/usage.rst

 The index will also be used for the results.
 For a numeric index the resulting time series will indexed with a numeric index starting with 0.

 One can use the function
 :py:func:`create_time_index` to create an equidistant datetime index.
 By default the function creates an hourly index for one year, so online the year has to be passed to the function.
-But it is also possible to change the length of the interval to quarter hours etc..
-The default number of intervals is the number needed to cover the given year but the value can be overwritten by the user.
+But it is also possible to change the length of the interval to quarter hours etc. The default number of intervals is the number needed to cover the given year but the value can be overwritten by the user.

 It is also possible to define the datetime index using pandas.
 See `pandas date_range guide <https://pandas.pydata.org/pandas-docs/stable/generated/pandas.date_range.html>`_ for more information.